 Part of the reason CSP enrollment has taken off in the county is that all of the USDA staff in the service center, not just NRCS personnel, keep an eye out for farmers who might be a good fit for the program.
-Hanson and Zapzalka make sure other staff in the USDA Service Center are up on the basics of CSP, so that even when NRCS staffers aren't around, the farmer doesn't go away empty handed.
+Hanson and Terry Zapzalka, the NRCS soil conservationist for the county, make sure other staff in the USDA Service Center are up on the basics of CSP, so that even when NRCS staffers aren't around, the farmer doesn't go away empty handed.

-"There's a lot of back and forth between the Farm Service Agency office and here," says Darrell Larsen, executive director of the Morrison County Farm Service Agency, which is located across the hall from the NRCS offices.
+"There's a lot of back and forth

+between the Farm Service Agency office and here," says Darrell Larsen, executive director of the Morrison County Farm Service Agency, which is located across the hall from the NRCS offices.
 Larsen, who used to farm himself, says it's important to explain the difference between the various federal programs to producers.